algobulls/algobulls_help_site/docs/member/python-build.md

 **Strategies Saved:** This displays the number of strategies saved in your AlgoBulls account.

-**Time Consumed:** You can view the number of minutes that have been used for backtesting strategies.
+**Execution Time Consumed:** You can view the number of minutes that have been used for backtesting strategies.

 !!! note "Note:"